-We put forward Safe Implementation, a notion of implementation that adds to the standard requirements the restriction that deviations from the baseline solution concept induce outcomes that are acceptable.
-This is modelled by introducing, next to the Social Choice Correspondence (which represents the 'first best' objectives when agents behave in accordance with the solution concept), an Acceptability Correspondence that assigns to each state of the world a set of allocations that are considered acceptable, if a number of agents deviate from the solution concept.
-This framework generalizes standard notions of implementation (which obtain for the special case in which all allocations are 'acceptable') and can accommodate a variety of questions, including robustness concerns with respect to mistakes in play, model misspecification, behavioral considerations, state-dependent feasibility restrictions, limited commitment, etc.
+We introduce Safe Implementation, a notion that adds to the standard implementation requirements the restriction that deviations from the baseline solution concept induce outcomes that are acceptable.
+This is modelled by introducing, next to the Social Choice Correspondence (which represents the 'first best' objectives when agents behave in accordance with the solution concept), an Acceptability Correspondence that assigns to each state of the world the set of allocations that are considered acceptable.
+This framework generalizes standard notions of implementation and can accommodate a variety of questions, including robustness with respect to mistakes in play, model misspecification, behavioral considerations, state-dependent feasibility restrictions, limited commitment, etc.